-- you have a D visa in your passport and an OFII sticker or you are a residency permit holder: you must apply to renew your residency permit.
+- you have a D visa in your passport or you are a residency permit holder: you must apply to renew your residency permit.
 Your request must be submitted with a valid residency permit (between the 3rd and 2nd month before your current visa or residence permit expires).

-The Prefecture of Lille asks you to use the dematerialised procedure, ANEF procedure obligatory.
+The Prefecture of Lille asks you to use the dematerialised procedure, ANEF procedure.
 Here you will find the list of documents required to renew your residency permit.

-In order for this visa to be validated and converted into a residency permit for the duration indicated, you must complete the following procedure online within 3 months of your arrival in France:
+In order for this visa to be validated and transformed into a residence permit for the indicated duration, you will have to complete the following procedure online within 3 months of your arrival in France:

 To complete the online form, you will need the following:

-- The entry stamp that appears on the visa,
+- The stamp of entry into France with the visa,

-NB: If you have not completed this procedure within 3 months of your arrival in France, you will no longer be lawfully entitled to remain in France.
-This means you will no longer be able to cross the borders within the Schengen area and you will be required once again to apply for lawful entry.
-The Prefecture will be unable to approve your residency on French soil.
+ATTENTION: If you have not done this within 3 months of your arrival in France, you will no longer be legally resident in France.
+Consequently, you will no longer be able to cross the border into the Schengen area and you will have to apply for legal entry again.
+No regularisation on French territory will be possible by the prefecture.

 0806 001 620